agrawalashweta/Verilog/README.md

 **Description**: ROM is a type of non-volatile memory used in computers and electronic devices to store permanent data or instructions.
 Unlike RAM, the data stored in ROM cannot be easily modified or erased.
 **Purpose**: The main purpose of ROM is to hold firmware or system software, such as the bootloader or BIOS, that must be preserved even when the device is powered off.

+### 21. FixedPriorityArbiter

+**Description**: A fixed priority arbiter is a digital circuit used to grant access to a shared resource (like a bus or memory) among multiple requesters.
+It assigns a predefined priority order to each request line — for example: REQ[3] > REQ[2] > REQ[1] > REQ[0].
+**Purpose**: To ensure that only one requester gets access at a time, always choosing the highest-priority active request.

 ## TESTBENCHES

 All the modules include **testbenches** written in Verilog to verify their functionality using simulation tools.
 All the simulation results are included in their respective folders.